Howard Safir: Personal life and death

 Safir was married to Carol Ferrara in 1965 and had two children.

 In 2010, Safir allegedly backed his SUV into a pregnant woman who was attempting to cross a street from between parked cars.
 According to the woman, she heard a female passenger scream "Are you not looking, there's someone there."
 He then drove off.
 Safir was tracked down through his license plate but no charges were filed.
 He claimed he was unaware he had struck anyone.

 Safir died from sepsis in Annapolis, Maryland on September 11, 2023, at the age of 81.

 Awards and honors

 Safir was recognized often throughout his career for his outstanding service.
 In 1996, he was awarded the Ellis Island Medal of Honor.

 The Presidential Meritorious Executive Award was twice awarded to him.
 Additionally, he received the U.S. Marshals Service Meritorious Service Award and the Attorney General's Achievement Award, in addition to many other citations and awards.

 Safir was a member of the Board of Trustees of The New York City Police Museum.
-He also served on the Board of Directors of Verint Systems and Lexis Nexis Special Services Inc.
+He also served on the Board of Directors of Verint Systems and LexisNexis Special Services.